-With your iPhone held in portrait orientation, and the touch screen facing you, you will find the Wake/Sleep button on the right edge of the device, about a third of the way down from the top corner.
+With your iPhone held in portrait orientation, and the touch screen facing you, you will find the Wake/Sleep button about half-way down the right edge of the device.
 It is the only button on the right edge!
-You use this button to power your iPhone on and off, and to manually activate or clear the lock screen.
-The Wake/Sleep button is often referred to as the "Side" button.
-Throughout this lesson, and in all future lessons, we will refer to this button as the "Side" button.
+You use this button to power your iPhone on and off, to manually activate or clear the lock screen and to invoke Siri.
+The Wake/Sleep button is often referred to as the "Side' button".
+Throughout this lesson, and in all future lessons, we will refer to this button as the "Side button".